bannerImage.png

 9. How cryptocurrency gains are taxed

 If you have invested in cryptocurrencies and this has resulted in gains, you need to understand that the government don't treat crypto as money.
-If you are UK based and hold crypto assets then you will be taxed on the related profits.
+If you are UK based and hold crypto assets then you will be taxed on the related gains.

-This means you're taxed on the gains from crypto assets, in the same way as CGT is applied to the profits generated from selling shares.
+This means you're taxed on the gains from crypto assets, in the same way as CGT is applied to the gains generated from selling shares.
 CGT doesn't apply to the paper (unrealised) gains of crypto, rather when you trade it for other cryptocurrency, or convert it into pounds sterling at which point your gains are realised.

 Instead, if you sell shares then have to wait 30 days before re-investing in those very shares.
 If you don't wait 30 days then “matching” rules apply which in effect stop the cost base from being reset.
 Cryptocurrencies can be traded often which then makes it difficult to work out the CGT liability.